Reminiscences (Carlyle): Description

 Carlyle was famous for the brilliance of his conversation, which often turned on his memories of his past life in Scotland, and the Reminiscences have been called "a crystallization of many such nights' talk", presented in a more personal, unliterary style than he usually adopted.
 One reviewer felt himself to be overhearing a soliloquy.
-The essays bearing the names of Jane Carlyle, Irving and Jeffrey concentrate not so much on the title-figures themselves as on Carlyle's relationship with them, and to that extent are exercises in autobiography such as Emerson had proposed, whereas the later ones are more strictly biographical.
+The essays bearing the names of Jane Carlyle, Irving and Jeffrey concentrate not so much on the title-figures themselves as on Carlyle's relationship with them, and to that extent are exercises in autobiography such as Emerson had proposed he write (see below), whereas the later ones are more strictly biographical.
 All are remarkable for the detail and immediacy with which they present events that had happened up to 50 years previously.
 They demonstrate Carlyle's extraordinary powers of memory, the accuracy of which is borne out by the evidence of his and his wife's contemporaneous letters.
 The Reminiscences have in recent years been called "an autobiographical masterpiece equal to any writing of its kind in the century".